 - Collision -for damage to the policyholder's car from a collision.
 The collision could be with another car, a light post, fire hydrant, etc.

-- Uninsured Motorist Coverage -for treatment of policyholder's injuries as a result of collision with an uninsured driver.
+- Uninsured Motorist Coverage -For the treatment of policyholder's injuries as a result of a collision with an uninsured driver.
 Under-insured motorist coverage can also be included in an auto policy.

 Yes, it is true that you can receive a discount when purchasing more than one policy type from an insurance company.
 As an independent, we work with a variety of companies to make sure that you are receiving the most comprehensive coverage for the best price.

 Need a quote?
-It is as easy as faxing or emailing us a copy of the first one or two pages of your policy that list your coverages.
-Our fax number is (952) 746-5819 or email firstname.lastname@example.org.
+It is as easy as faxing or emailing us a copy of the first one or two pages of your policy that lists your coverages.
+Our fax number is (952) 487-0468 or email firstname.lastname@example.org.
 Please make sure you list your name and phone number, so we can reach you with questions.
-Click here for other types of insurable on and off road vehicles.
+Click here for other types of insurable on and off-road vehicles.

 How much homeowners insurance do I need?